simgrid/simgrid/examples/README.rst

   - **Basic execution:**
-    The computations done in your program are not reported to the simulated world, unless you explicitly request the simulator to pause the actor until a given amount of flops gets computed on its simulated host.
-Some executions can be given an higher priority so that they get more resources.
+    The computations done in your program are not reported to the simulated world unless you explicitly request the simulator to pause the actor until a given amount of flops gets computed on its simulated host.
+Some executions can be given a higher priority so that they get more resources.

     .. tabs::